Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Introduction

 \section{Introduction}

-The Einstein-Maxwell theory has Reissner-Nordstr\"{o}m (RN) black holes and Kerr-Newnman (KN) black holes in the asymptotically flat spacetime.
+The Einstein-Maxwell theory in four dimensions has Reissner-Nordstr\"{o}m (RN) black holes and Kerr-Newnman (KN) black holes in the asymptotically flat spacetime.
 The RN and KN black hole solutions are also known in the (anti-)de Sitter space (for review and references, see~\cite{Griffiths:2012}).
-The RN and KN black holes have, in addition to the mass and angular momentum, one more hair (parameter), the charge of the hole, and show a richer structure than Schwarzschild and Kerr black holes.
+In the asymptotically flat spacetime the RN and KN black holes have, in addition to the mass and angular momentum, one more hair (parameter), the charge of the hole, and show a richer structure than Schwarzschild and Kerr black holes.
 The RN black hole, for instance, has two horizons: the event horizon and the Cauchy (inner) horizon.
-When two horizons coincide and form a degenerate horizon, the RN black hole becomes an extremal black hole and is described by an AdS geometry near the horizon~\cite{Kunduri:2008rs}.
-The KN black hole has two additional hairs (parameters), the angular momentum as well as the charge.
-The RN and KN black hole in the (A)dS space has an extra parameter, the radius of the (A)dS space.
+When two horizons coincide and form a degenerate horizon, the RN black hole becomes an extremal black hole and is described by an ${\rm AdS}_2 \times {\rm S}^2$ geometry near the horizon~\cite{Kunduri:2008rs}, in which quantum fields can be analytically studied.
+The KN black hole has, in addition to mass $M$, two additional hairs (parameters), the angular momentum $a$ as well as the charge $Q$ and can become an extremal black hole in the limit of $M^2 = a^2 + Q^2$, whose near-horizon geometry is a warped ${\rm AdS}_3 \times {\rm S}^1$~\cite{Chen:2016caa}.
+In the (A)dS space the RN and KN black hole has an extra parameter, the radius $L$ of the (A)dS space.
 Hence, the RN and KN black holes in the (A)dS space exhibit much richer structure than those in the asymptotically flat space.
+For instance, the near-horizon geometry ${\rm AdS}_2 \times {\rm S}^2$ of the extremal RN black hole that is obtained by coinciding the event horizon with the Cauchy horizon has two different radii $R_{AdS}$ and $R_S$~\cite{Chen:2020mqs}.
+Furthermore, the RN black hole has the Nariai limit when the event horizon and the cosmological horizon coincide, whose near-horizon geometry is ${\rm dS}_2 \times {\rm S}^2$ (see, for instance,~\cite{Montero:2019ekk}.)

 Hawking radiation exhibits part of quantum aspects of black holes~\cite{Hawking:1974sw}.
 A puzzling property of Hawking radiation is that the vanishingly small Hawking temperature for near-extremal black holes exponentially suppresses Hawking radiation.
 The black hole thermodynamics is not apparently obvious for extremal black holes.
 In the case of charged black holes in an asymptotically flat space, the electric field on the horizon is strong enough to discharge the hole's charge via the Schwinger mechanism~\cite{Sauter:1932ab, Schwinger:1951nm} and in the (A)dS space~\cite{Belgiorno:2007va, Belgiorno:2008mx}.
 Further, the quantum field of a massive charge in the near-extremal black holes can be solved in terms of known functions, and the Schwinger emission of charges has been explicitly found for the RN and KN black holes in the asymptotically flat space~\cite{Chen:2012zn, Chen:2014yfa, Chen:2016caa, Chen:2017mnm}.
 Recently, the Schwinger emission from (near-)extremal RN black holes also was found in the (A)dS space~\cite{Chen:2020mqs, Cai:2020trh, Zhang:2020apg}.
 The AdS boundary compresses the horizon radius, on which the electric field becomes stronger than that in the asymptotically flat space.
 Hence, the Schwinger effect for a fixed mass is enhanced in the AdS space.
 In contrast, the dS boundary stretches the horizon radius and the weakened electric field suppresses the Schwinger effect.